gene-git/wg_tool/README.md

      sync with current config and therefore needs updating and/or restarting

         wg-tool -rrpt

+This feature solves a long standing problem with native wireguard reports which burden the administrator with mapping IPs or public keys to a user profile.
+This eliminates any need for schemes, such as Vanity keys, attempting to map public keys to something more palatable.

 ## Overview

 Tool to manage wireguard configs for server and users.

 It also guarantees that server and user configs are kept properly synchronized.
 Handles key creation whenever needed, such as adding user/profile or doing key rollover.

+In a nutshell to setup and use wireguard vpn one needs a server and each client gets a configuration, either in the form of a text based *.conf* file or a QR code.
+QR codes work nicely for wireguard phone app, for example, where the app uses on board camera to read the the QR code.
+For computer clients, the conf file is the simplest.
+The server and client keys share common information which mst be kept synchronized.
+This includes shared public keys, pre-shared keys for added security along with network information (IPs, Ports and DNS).

+The tool uses a file based configuration database kept under the *config* directory.
+This provides all the inputs the tool needs to generate the server and client configs.
+The latter are saved into the *wg-config/server* and *wg-config/users* directories for server and clients respectively.

+The wg server config, *wg-config/server/wg0.conf* should be installed, as usual, in /etc/wireguard.

+Each user can have 1 or more profiles.
+For example bob may have *bob:phone* and *bob:laptop*.
+The configs to share with each profile is saved into, in this example, *wg-config/users/bob* as bob-phone.conf, bob-phone-qr.png, bob-laptop.conf and bob-laptop-qr.png.
+These are provided to the user - bob in this case.

+For computer clients running Linux, there are 2 kinds of configs available.
+The standard config where the DNS infomation in config is used by wg-quick. wg-quick, in turn, relies on resolvconf.

+The alternative, which is definitely my preference, is to use the --dns\_linux option in which wg-quick uses the *wg-peer-updn* script (provided here) via PostUp/PostDown.
+This saves the current dns resolv.conf file when VPN is brought up using *wg-quick up*, instalsl the VPN dns into /etc/resolv.conf and restores prior resolv.conf when VPN is deactivated (wg-quick down).

 Key features: